noir-lang/noir/yellow-paper/docs/public-vm/control-flow.md

 This document breaks down the VM into internal components and defines how these components interact with one another.

-This can be considered an intermediate abstraction layer between the high-level VM definition and the explicit cirucit architecture.
+This can be considered an intermediate abstraction layer between the high-level VM definition and the explicit circuit architecture.
 The intention is for this abstraction to be analogous to how CPU chips are broken down into discrete components.

 # Sub-operations